glutBiolab/MicroHDF/README.md

 #### Use MicroHDF to classify disease status for input samples

- Apply MicroHDF to classify the disease status of your test samples.
+ We can classify the disease status of test samples by using MicroHD.

 `